RaphiMC/JavaDowngrader/README.md

 To use JavaDowngrader in Gradle you can get it from [Lenni0451's Maven](https://maven.lenni0451.net/#/releases/net/raphimc/java-downgrader).
 You can also find instructions how to implement it into your build script there.

-After adding the repository to your gradle project you can apply the plugin like this:
+After adding the repository to your ``settings.gradle`` file you can apply the plugin like this:
 ```groovy
 plugins {
     id "net.raphimc.java-downgrader" version "x.x.x"